 Various tax information agreements will result in HMRC receiving account holder names and addresses, account numbers, year-end account balances and details of payments made into these accounts.
-As well as personal accounts, we believe information on certain accounts held by entities, such as trusts, controlled by UK people will be provided to HMRC.
-Jurisdictions involved are committed to taking action to ensure they're at the forefront of transparency on company ownership.
+As well as personal accounts information on certain accounts held by entities, such as trusts, controlled by UK people will be provided to HMRC.
 Whilst most agreements remain to be finalised, and more developments are anticipated the story so far is (latest first):

 April 2014 – George Osborne announces plans to give new powers to HMRC to make it easier to prosecute people who evade taxes by hiding money offshore.
 Currently HMRC must demonstrate that individuals intended to evade tax on foreign income but in future the government wants to be able to bring criminal prosecutions against anyone found to have undeclared foreign income, whether this is due to deliberate actions or not.

 HMRC will be in receipt of increasing amounts of information from many countries as a result of international cooperation and transparency.
 Whilst there are an increasing number of people prosecuted for tax evasion the vast majority of cases continue to be concluded by HMRC for a civil financial settlement.
 This is expected to continue for those who are coming forward to put matters straight.

 The chancellor said HMRC would consult on strengthening the penalties for offshore tax evasion and seek to improve incentives for whistleblowers “it is totally unacceptable for people not to pay the tax that is due and the message will be clear now with this new criminal offence that if you’re evading tax offshore, there is no safe haven and we will find you,” Mr Osborne said.